Welcome to the Full Smoky Mountains & Cades Cove Bundle Tour

 Then you’ll come to the trail for Alum Cave, one of the most popular hikes in the park!
 After that is Chimney Tops Overlook, offering more phenomenal mountain views.
 Next up is another quiet walkway at Balsam Point, offering an easy wilderness walk for those looking to stretch their legs.
 You’ll also hear plenty of little-known park history as you continue past yet another incredible vista and another secluded walkway.

 As you continue toward Gatlinburg, you’ll also have the chance to check out the pristine Cataract Falls.
 You’ll pass the bizarre and famous Ripley’s Believe It or Not in the town itself, a guaranteed family favorite stop!
 You’ll then see Ogle Place, an old-timey homestead dating back to the 1800s.
-Then you’ll arrive at the astonishing Rainbow Falls, which absolutely lives up to their name!
+Then you’ll arrive at the astonishing Rainbow Falls, which absolutely lives up to its name!

 But that’s not the only waterfall you’ll see, as two more are not far off.
 Then there are the historic cabins of Ephraim Bales and Reagan Tub, offering a fascinating glimpse into the past.
 Finally, you’ll reach the historic Ely’s Mill, which is still in operation today!
-The main tour concludes here, but there’s lots more on the Cades Cove tour!
+The main tour concludes here, but there are lots more on the Cades Cove tour!

 Your tour of Cades Cove begins just west of Gatlinburg.
 From there, you’ll continue west toward the scenic loop.

 The first landmark is John Oliver Place, once home to some of the first homesteaders to make a living here.
-After that, you’ll see the Primitive Baptist Church, one of three churches here dating back to the 1800s.
+After that, you’ll see the Primitive Baptist Church, one of three churches dating back to the 1800s.
 As you visit the next two—the Methodist Church and the Missionary Baptist Church—you’ll uncover the devastating impact of the Civil War on this community.

-2022 Updates
+2023 Updates

 Entrance Fee